 From research to education to outreach, interns are involved in a wide spectrum of activities which they document through detailed, personalized student journals.
 Summer findings and experiences are presented in the fall semester at the CCE summer internship reception with campus and CCE association leaders, faculty and CCE extension administration staff in attendance.
-Please contact ck236 [at] cornell.edu (Connie Kan) with questions.
+The deadline for project application submission will be March 11, 2021.
+Please contact aad78 [at] cornell.edu (Alyssa Dray) with questions.

 Previous Projects by Year